SIMPLE-IITB/SIMPLE/README.md

 You might be wondering there are plenty of YouTube videos available, why not watch on of them instead of going through the pain of accessing *SIMPLE* and searching for relevant material.
 But alas, *SIMPLE* gives you more than that.

 - The compilation of the resources and their organization has been done in a systematic manner.
-- The resources created are all stored at a single place (which place?) and only the relevant material has been added.
+- The resources created are all stored at a [single place](https://www.notion.so/SIMPLE-a69bfade632a47a49a64491aa0e3d61b) and only the relevant material has been added.
 - Keeping in mind the time constraints, only that material which is insightful has been added and hence you won't find this database as a wastage of your time.

 ### Our Team